Myerscuff History, Family Crest & Coats of Arms

-Migration of the Myerscuff family to the New World and Oceana
+Migration of the Myerscuff family

 Searching for a better life, many English families migrated to British colonies.
 Unfortunately, the majority of them traveled under extremely harsh conditions: overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the ocean.
 For those families that arrived safely, modest prosperity was attainable, and many went on to make invaluable contributions to the development of the cultures of the new colonies.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Myerscuff or a variant listed above: Simon and Thomas Myerscough, who were on record in the census of Ontario, Canada of 1871.